 The stance is normally established by stepping forward rather than back.
 An English equivalent pronunciation of Gai Bu would sound something like “Guy Bu.”

 This stance is similar to the Heiko Dachi but the feet are placed a little bit further apart.
 The knees are then bent significantly but not severely and the weight is allowed to settle back and down so that the weight appears to be focused directly above the heels of both feet.
 The head, shoulders, and hips remain in perfect vertical alignment.

 This is not a stance you will want to establish if your opponent is located directly toward angle 1.
-But the stance can be beneficial for opponent’s at other octagon angles.
-It should occur to you that this is another subtle variation in stance that is closely related to Kiba Dachi, Shiko Dachi, Heiko Dachi, Sanchin Dachi and Naihanchi Dachi.
-These are all in fact slight but useful variants that apply weight distribution in different ways.
-Each has its own benefits and weaknesses.
+But the stance can be beneficial against opponents at other octagon angles.
+It should occur to you that this is another subtle stance variation that is closely related to Kiba Dachi, Shiko Dachi, Heiko Dachi, Sanchin Dachi, and Naihanchi Dachi.
+These are all, in fact, slight but useful variants that apply weight distribution in different ways.
+Each has its benefits and weaknesses.
 You will find it most beneficial to explore these differences.

 You will find that you naturally assume these various stances as you work on exercises and drills with training partners.
 Try to notice when you have naturally adopted one of these stances and remember the circumstances under which you naturally utilized the posture.
 You will also want to notice when a posture you used was not beneficial or left you vulnerable in some way.
 This will suggest that you try a different stance in subsequent exercises to see if which stance would prove most beneficial under the current circumstances.